cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.3.1 - 2021-05-23 =
+* Fixed critical bug - mode "Add coupons as X columns" exported empty product data

+= 3.3.0 - 2022-05-18 =
+* Allow to sort by any field, for XLS/PDF formats only
+* Output summary row, for XLS/PDF formats only
+* Added fields "Phone (Shipping)", "Currency Symbol", "Subscription Relationship"
+* Added fields "Qty-Refund","Amount-Refund", "Total Amount (inc. tax)" for "Summary report by products"
+* Fixed bug - added workaround for last versions of PHP 8.0 and 8.1, they have bug for ob_clean()
+* Fixed bug - option "Remove emojis" damaged last product in export
+* Fixed bug - field type "Link" ignored for XLS format
+* Fixed bug - long text (for some languages) breaks layout for section Setup Fields
+* Fixed bug - can't correctly export custom attribute if it was unused in variations
+* Fixed bug - wrong fee amount exported , in rare cases
+* Fixed bug - incorrect export for mode "Add products as XX columns", rare case too
+* Fixed bug - page was not loaded if website has 10,000+ coupons

 = 3.2.2 - 2021-12-14 =
 * Fixed bug - PHP8 compatibility issues (deprecation warnings for XLS format)